The End of Hulu as a Standalone Service

-Disney's decision to fold Hulu into Disney+ is a logical endgame to its 2019 acquisition of 21st Century Fox and subsequent full control of Hulu.
+Disney's decision is a logical endgame to its 2019 acquisition of 21st Century Fox and subsequent full control of Hulu.
 By unifying its streaming assets, Disney can reduce operational costs, eliminate duplicate infrastructure, and present a single, stronger competitor to Netflix and Amazon.
 The memo explicitly states that 'the Hulu tech stack and app will be decommissioned after all users have transitioned.'
 This is not a merger of equals—Hulu's brand identity will be erased, and its technology absorbed.

 Winners: Disney+ subscribers gain access to Hulu's library without extra cost.
 Disney itself simplifies its streaming strategy and cuts costs.
 Comcast, which still owns a minority stake, exits with a likely favorable buyout.
 Losers: Hulu's standalone subscribers lose the app and may face forced migration.
 Hulu employees face uncertainty.
 Competitors like Netflix and Warner Bros.
 Discovery face a stronger Disney+.